xiwan/xlsdb/README.md

 1. This is a nodejs project, make sure you are comfortable with it.
 2. Since **xlsdb** can communicate with both mysql and oracle.
 The dependency is required beafore everything, especailly for [oracle](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md).
-3. This project now still in phase of active coding upload.
-Please be aware of this point.
+3. This project now is stable.

 ## Brief